dev-dhanush/JavaScript/Ticket Web application/readme.md

 2. Password is stored in encrypted formate.
 3. Deleted Tickets will show in Data base as isDeleted true
 4. ticket table have sorting feature
+5. ORM used for backend.
+6. Redux is used for state management with useSlice